luxodd/arcade-documentation/docs/arcade-launch/unity-plugin/in-game-transactions.md

 1. Detect the **Game Over** state (no lives, timer expired, etc.).
 2. Depending on your UX, call either the **Continue** or **Restart** popup.
-3. Wait for the callback returning a `SessionOptionAction`.
+3. Wait for the callback returning a `SessionOptionAction` (for Continue popups only).
 4. Execute the appropriate logic:

    - Continue → resume gameplay.
-   - Restart → ensure results are sent, then start a new session.
+   - Restart → ensure results are sent; the system will automatically create a new session.
    - End → send session results, then return to system.

 ---